maciejhirsz/logos/book/src/state-machine-codegen.md

 ## Feature enabled

-The state machine codegen creates an Enum variant for each state, and puts the state bodies in the arms of a match statement.
+The state machine codegen creates an `enum` variant for each state, and puts the state bodies in the arms of a match statement.
 The match statement is put inside of a loop, and state transitions are implemented by assigning to the current state variable and then `continue`ing to the start of the loop again.